xma711/notebook/math/interpolation/README.md

 So as long as we have 2 more equations we can solve the unknowns precisely.
 One example to have two more equations are C1'(x0) = known value and Cn'(xn) = known value.

-The method in wikipedia seems to combine xi and yi together, as we can see from condition 3 and 4.
+The method in Wikipedia seems to combine xi and yi together, as we can see from condition 3 and 4.
 Also, the method makes the 2nd derivative of Ci|x=xi equal to the 2nd derivative of Ci+1|x=xi, (the method in lecture notes also has this property... nvm..)

 The explanation from lecture notes is harder to understand, but they should carry the same meaning.
 The method in lecture notes seems to separate xi and yi, each has its own cubic spline.

-For x, we take 2 neighbouring nodes xi and x{i+1}, or pi and p{i+1} following lecture notes.
+For x, we take 2 neighboring nodes xi and x{i+1}, or pi and p{i+1} following lecture notes.
 Then we introduce one new variable called u, such that 0 <= u <= 1, and we create a model x = phi(u) = a0 + a1 u + a2 u^2 + a3 u^3 for the line connecting pi and p{i+1}.
 Now it has nothing to do with y. it is between u and x.